MetOffice/simulation-systems/source/Development/TestSuites/ukca.rst

 <https://code.metoffice.gov.uk/trac/ukca/wiki/WorkingPractices>`__.

 There also exists a small UKCA rose-stem suite, which contains a code styling check.
-This can launched from the top directory of a working copy by running,
+This can launched from the top directory of a local clone by running,

 .. code-block::